Adding Sound to a Web Page

 Method 2: Embed

-The embedding method places a media player in your page (which may or may not be visible to the user).
-Use the following code:
+The embedding method places a media player in your page.
+Here's the most basic version of the code:

 The embedded player looks like this: